Private, In-Home Tutoring in Inkster, Michigan

-SchoolTutoring Academy’s tutoring programs for Inkster students start with a FREE ACADEMIC ASSESSMENT with an Academic Director.
-Our flagship tutoring programs are available starting at $199.99/month (about $25/hour) which include regular one-on-one tutoring, academic mentorship, bi-monthly progress reports, learning profiles, and parental conference calls.
+Get started with SchoolTutoring Academy’s tutoring programs for Inkster, Michigan students.
+Start with a FREE ACADEMIC ASSESSMENT with an Academic Director.
+Our flagship tutoring programs are available starting at $199.99/month (about $25/hour)

 Inkster, Michigan is served by four school districts that include Westwood Community School District, Wayne-Westland Community Schools, Romulus Community Schools, and Taylor School District.
 The Wayne-Westland Community School District is the largest of the four with thirteen elementary schools, two middle schools, two high schools, and a career/tech building.
 Over 12,000 students each year are taught a rigorous curriculum by highly-qualified teachers who are all certified in their teaching areas.